fuinorg/artifact-versions-maven-plugin/README.md

 # artifact-versions-maven-plugin
-Maven plugin that determines the versions of one or more artifacts and provides them as Maven properties for further processing
+Maven plugin that determines the versions of one or more artifacts in the Maven repository and provides them as properties for further processing.